UGEcko/Chrunity/README.md

 In order to export objects, you must provide an output directory.
 Click "Find output folder" to do so.

 After finding your output directory, you are now able to click the "Export" button.
 This will write a file to your directory called `chroma_objects.json`.

-### Using the Utilities

-The Utilities are pretty simple, each one allows you to set the Track, Material, or LightType on selected objects.
-This could be *very* helpful for those who are looking to edit a large amount of Chroma objects at once.

 ## Script Usage (ReMapper)